The most beautiful places in Victoria

 The Twelve Apostles & Surrounds (Great Ocean Road)

-If you're visiting Victoria for the first time, a trip to the Twelve Apostles along the world-famous Great Ocean Road is pretty much non-negotiable.
-These immense pinnacles of limestone are a jaw-dropping testament to the sea's powers of erosion, by which millenia of waves beating against the cliffs have slowly carved away the rockface.
-Interestingly, though several have toppled in recent decades, there have never actually been twelve of them.
-Be sure to stop by Apollo Bay Eco YHA and Port Fairy YHA as you head along the coast.
+If you're visiting this part of Australia for the first time, a trip to the Twelve Apostles on the world-famous Great Ocean Road is pretty much non-negotiable.
+These immense pinnacles of limestone are a jaw-dropping testament to the sea's powers of erosion, by which millenia of waves beating against the cliffs have slowly carved away the rock face.

 Dandenong Ranges National Park